 The Empty Child / The Doctor Dances by Steven Moffat, directed by James Hawes

-The Doctor and Rose pursue a mysterious object in the time vortex to 1941 London, in the middle of the Blitz.
-The Doctor discovers that the city is being haunted by an eerie child, his face covered by a gas mask.
-Rose, meanwhile, is saved from certain death during an air raid by Captain Jack Harkness -- who, like the TARDIS crew, is a man from another time and place.
+The TARDIS pursues an object hurtling through the time vortex to 1941 London, in the middle of the Blitz.
+The city is being haunted by an eerie child, his face covered by a gas mask, searching for his mother.
+The Doctor meets a group of orphans led by Nancy, who informs him that the mysterious child is her dead brother, Jamie.
+Now his horrific transformation is spreading through the city like a plague, passed from victim to victim by touch.
+Meanwhile, Rose is saved from certain death during an air raid by the enigmatic Captain Jack Harkness, a man from another time and place who may be the key to the mystery.

-The Doctor rescues Captain Jack from certain death aboard his spaceship.
+The Doctor rescues Jack from the detonation of a bomb aboard his spaceship.

 Boom Town